-In most cases, healthcare organizations will not do a 100 percent cloud migration, but will migrate gradually and are likely to retain on-premises infrastructure for specific needs.
+In many cases, IT departments will not do a 100 percent cloud migration, but will migrate gradually and are likely to retain on-premises infrastructure for specific needs.

 That's why the partnership is supporting technologies that are portable across platforms and allow you to centrally manage a hybrid infrastructure along with the security.
 Keeping these environments consistent simplifies the migration to reduce risk during the modernization journey.